keboola/connection-docs/transformations/synapse-plain/index.md

 ## Example
 To create a simple Synapse transformation, follow these steps:

-- upload the [sample CSV file](/transformations/source.csv) into your storage,
+- Create a table in Storage by uploading the [sample CSV file](/transformations/source.csv).
-- set the input mapping from that table to `source` (expected by the Snowflake script),
+- Create an input mapping from that table, setting its destination to `source` (as expected by the Snowflake script).
-- set the output mapping for the `destination` table (produced by the Snowflake script) to a new table in your Storage,
+- Create an output mapping, setting its destination to a new table in your Storage.
-- copy & paste the below script into the transformation code, and, finally,
+- Copy & paste the below script into the transformation code.
-- save and run the transformation.
+- Save and run the transformation.

 {% highlight sql %}
 CREATE TABLE "result" WITH (DISTRIBUTION = ROUND_ROBIN) AS